artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 Memcached is an open-source, general purpose distributed memory object caching system.
 It is often used to speed up dynamic database-driven websites by caching data and objects in memory to reduce the number of times an external data source (such as a database) must be read.
-In AtoM, the Gearman :ref:`job scheduler <installation-asynchronous-jobs>` also uses Memcached as its default job queue store.

 ..
 SEEALSO::